 The institution must create Institution to Bill records for accounts that the institution chooses to actively collect on during the academic year.
 Institution to Bill records shall be entered into the Portal within 10 business days of the student's withdrawal, or the end of the term, whichever is earlier.
-Doing so prevents students in repayment status from receiving aid at another institution by flagging them on the CBS cruncher.
+Doing so prevents students in repayment status from receiving aid at another institution by flagging them on the CBS Eligibility Checker (formerly named 'Cruncher').